phreppo/pilisp/README.md

 ## Documentation ##

-Full code documentation can be found here [https://parof.github.io/pilisp/] (https://parof.github.io/pilisp/).
+Full code documentation can be found here on my [github pages space](https://parof.github.io/pilisp/).
 It is automatically generated using [Doxygen](http://www.stack.nl/~dimitri/doxygen/), with [Bootstrap](https://getbootstrap.com/) CSS (using [this](https://github.com/Velron/doxygen-bootstrapped) guide).
 The code documentation is generated every push with [Travis CI](https://travis-ci.org/), so it should be always up to date.

 ## Installation ##